How do I apply?

 Do you accept rejoiners from Civil Nuclear, MOD or any other non home office forces?

 No we do not accept rejoiners from either of these as they are not Home Office Forces and the training is not transferable.
+If you are unsure, please ask us here:

 I didn’t complete my full training and probation period – can I rejoin?